-- The teacher will express concerns about the work that has been submitted by the student to the Dean of Students. - Together, they will investigate the matter which will include a discussion with the student and a written statement. - If, after investigation, it is found that the malpractice was not deliberate, the student will be given guidance and support in order to avoid such errors in future followed by a second chance to submit the work. (please note that no malpractice is acceptable and that for IB internal assessments, the IB DOES NOT take into consideration ones intent) - If the investigation reveals intent to engage in academic dishonesty, the work will not be graded, a record will be kept and the parents will be notified.
-In egregious or recurring cases, the school reserves the right in such cases to withdraw a student from the IB Diploma Programme. - If academic dishonesty is detected in work submitted as internal or external assessment, the work will be retained by the school, the student will be identified as having "nonsubmission", the IB will be informed and an N Grade will be awarded, thereby barring the award of an IB Diploma.
+- The teacher will express concerns about the work that has been submitted by the student to the Dean of Students. - Together, they will investigate the matter which will include a discussion with the student and a written statement. - If, after investigation, it is found that the malpractice was not deliberate, the student will be given guidance and support in order to avoid such errors in future followed by a second chance to submit the work. (\please note that no malpractice is acceptable and that for IB internal assessments, the IB DOES NOT take into consideration ones intent) - If the investigation reveals intent to engage in academic dishonesty, the work will not be graded, a record will be kept and the parents will be notified.
+The student will be provided adequate time to redo the original assignment for a grade.
+The record will be an internal GAA record. - If academic dishonesty is detected in work submitted as an IB internal or external assessment, the work will be retained by the school, the student will be identified as having "nonsubmission", the IB will be informed and an N Grade will be awarded, thereby barring the award of an IB Diploma.
 Subject teachers will issue cover sheets for all such assessments that students will sign to acknowledge this consequence.

-School administration may be involved as needed during the consequence phase.
+• School administration will be involved as needed during the consequence phase.